Great Debates (international relations)

-In international relations theory, the Great Debates refer to a series of disagreements between international relations scholars.
+In international relations theory, the Great Debates are a series of disagreements between international relations scholars.
 Ashworth describes how the discipline of international relations has been heavily influenced by historical narratives and that "no single idea has been more influential" than the notion that there was a debate between utopian and realist thinking.

 First Great Debate

 The "First Great Debate" also known as the "Realist-Idealist Great Debate" was a dispute between idealists and realists which took place in the 1920s and 1930s and which was fundamentally about how to deal with Nazi Germany.
 Realist scholars emphasized the anarchical nature of international politics and the need for state survival.
 Idealists emphasized the possibility of international institutions such as the League of Nations.
 However, some have argued that defining the debate between realism and idealism in terms of a great debate is a misleading caricature and so described the "great debate" as a myth.

 According to revisionist narrative, there was never a single 'great debate' between idealism and realism.
-Lucian M. Ashworth argues, the persistence of the notion that there was a real debate between idealism and realism, says less about the actual discussions of the time, and more about the marginalisation of liberal and normative thinking in the international relations in the post-war period.
+Lucian M. Ashworth argues, the persistence of the notion that there was a real debate between idealism and realism says less about the actual discussions of the time, and more about the marginalisation of liberal and normative thinking in international relations in the post-war period.
 Richard Devetak wrote in his international relations textbook:The structure of Carr’s masterpiece revolves around the dichotomy between realism and liberalism.
 In fact, he helped create the impression that the newly established discipline was dominated by a debate between realism and liberalism.
 This subsequently became known as the ‘first great debate’, although – as Andreas Osiander (1998), Peter Wilson (1998), Lucian Ashworth (1999), and Quirk and Vigneswaran (2005) have shown – no debate actually occurred, if by that we mean a series of exchanges between realists and liberals.
 Indeed, recent work suggests that the very idea of narrating the discipline’s history as a series of ‘great debates’ is questionable.
 Even so, it is important for students to learn and appreciate the stories the discipline has told about itself, which is why I persist with the narrative.